Behind the Glowing Screen

 Sawdust & Syntax

-I approach my work from the lesson I’ve learned as much from my garage wood shop as my design software, and that is “measure once, curse twice”.
+I approach my work from the lesson I’ve learned as much from my garage wood shop as my design software, and that is: measure once, curse twice.
 Or maybe better said, planning is key in the creative process.
 Whether I’m building a responsive UI or a farm table, I’m obsessed with the joinery.
-From the scent of freshly cut wood to snappy Flexbox grids, I love the process of building something structural that works and lasts.
+From precise wood cuts to snappy Flexbox grids, I love the process of building something structural that works and lasts.

 Toggling Out of Office

 When I’m not designing, I’m busy being a dad to two amazing kids who teach me patience daily (and keep me humble).
 Otherwise, you’ll find me gardening in the backyard with my wife, roaming the aisles of Home Depot, curating my next playlist, or on the soccer pitch with the boys.
-I still play (semi)competitively, chasing that feeling of a perfect assist and the camaraderie of the team… even if the recovery time takes a little longer than it used to.
+Yes, I still play.
+The love for the game never dies and it keeps me feeling young… it just involves more heating pads and ice packs.

 You don’t find out who the best teammates are when champagne is dripping off your ceiling.
 You find out who the best teammates are when the times are tough.